derDeno/PandaLED/index.md

 ## How can I support this project?
 This project is currently sponsored by JLCPCB, but can also be supported by anyone else.
-If you want to support this project, please reach out to my on Discord [here](https://discord.gg/8VhnsCXKun).
+If you want to support this project, please reach out to my on Discord [here](https://discord.gg/8VhnsCXKun) or help improving the code here on [GitHub](https://github.com/derDeno/PandaLED).